 Hank saw himself as highly creative: buzzing around with ideas was his way of stimulating debate and innovation.
 The lack of response from the team made him feel ignored, a hot spot from his upbringing that led to flashes of anger.

-The high performance session gave us the language and the perceptions to break out of our cycles of automatic listening.
-This didn’t mean that Dave could spend as much as he wanted but it did mean that the team recognised his tendency to react to questioning and helped him keep his cool.
+The high-performance session gave us the language and the perceptions to break out of our cycles of automatic listening.
+This didn’t mean that Dave could spend as much as he wanted, but it did mean that the team recognized his tendency to react to questioning and helped him keep his cool.
 As you understand people as individuals, trust grows and team members learn to ask for and understand their colleague’s motivations and intentions and to seek feedback on their own impact.

 As for Hank the yank?
 He became a trusted friend and leader who led a successful turnaround.
 It all starts with the team!